 - LIS 475 Org/Info Ethics

 - LIS 500 Independent study / Special Project with IST focus

 Four Electives: 12 credits

-Select any four courses across the LIS curriculum.
+Select any four electives from above, the courses below, or any courses across the LIS curriculum.
 This list below includes recommended electives.

 - LIS 403 Evaluation of Information Services

 - LIS 466 Information Retrieval